build-on-aws/content/posts/what-is-sagemaker/index.md

 ### Building models

-SageMaker makes model building easier by providing pre-built containers and algorithms.
-No need to setup environments or configure training scripts.
-SageMaker supports popular frameworks like TensorFlow, PyTorch, and XGBoost.
-Bring your own frameworks using custom containers.
+SageMaker makes model building easier by providing pre-built containers and algorithms. you don't need to setup environments or configure training scripts with sagemaker's fully managed infrastracture.
+Instead you provide an algorithm, training code, and dataset; Then let sagemaker handle the rest.
+In addition sagemaker supports popular frameworks like TensorFlow, PyTorch, and XGBoost.
+Or Bring your own frameworks using custom containers.
 This flexibility allows rapid testing of different approaches.

 ### Managing machine learning workflows

 SageMaker Studio provides an integrated web environment for end-to-end ML workflows.
-Easily setup projects, track experiments, organize models and data, visualize results, and collaborate.
+This will let you to easily setup projects, track experiments, organize models and data, visualize results, and collaborate.

 ### Training models